SacrificialDove/SacrificialDove/README.md

 <br clear="left"/>

 My name is Eleanore, I'm commonly referred to as Lyn, or otherwise.
-Nickname's are all right, sometimes encouraged.
+Nickname's are encouraged and appreciated

 <details>
 <summary> Basic Information</summary>